Node.js

 It is a whole lot of fun, teaching you a bit of designing itself and making you seriously love web development!

-In this unit we will begin with an introduction to CSS, a brief overview and background to the topic.
-Then we will move over to the basic of the language; where is it written, how to write it, the syntax and rules of writing CSS and so on.
-We will see what are properties and how can they be used to do different things with HTML elements.
-Lastly we'll consider selectors and combinators in CSS together with detailed concepts like style inheritance and precedence.
+In this unit, we begin with an introduction to CSS.
+Then we move over to the basics of the language, i.e. where to write it, the syntax and rules of writing CSS, and so on.
+We see what are properties and how can they be used to style HTML elements.
+Lastly we consider selectors and combinators in CSS together with detailed concepts such as style inheritance and precedence.

 In this unit we will be looking over how to represent colors in computer, particularly in CSS.
 We will examine colornames, the hexadecimal notation, and other functions to denote color values.
 The concept of alpha filtering and opacity is also what you'll learn in this unit.